The foundations of AI governance

 What is an AI governance strategy?

-AI model governance is the part of AI governance that explicitly focuses on how businesses can incorporate AI and machine learning models within their operations as safely and responsibly as possible.
+AI governance is the framework that outlines how organizations manage AI systems responsibly.
+While AI model governance is the part of AI governance that explicitly focuses on how businesses can incorporate AI and machine learning models within their operations as safely and responsibly as possible.

-In this guide, we cover the four pillars of AI governance: building a governance committee, setting clear policies, managing data responsibly, and training your teams.
+In this guide, we’ll cover the four pillars of AI governance: building a governance committee, setting clear policies, managing data responsibly, and training your teams.
 You’ll also get answers to all your burning questions and tools for supporting safe AI use.

 How does AI model governance work?

-For AI model governance to stick, businesses need to implement policies, processes, and controls that certify their artificial intelligence systems as being ethical, transparent, and compliant with industry standards.
+For AI model governance to stick, businesses need to implement policies, processes, and controls that certify their artificial intelligence systems as ethical, transparent, and compliant with industry standards.

 1. Data governance